The following is a list of frequently asked questions regarding Intramural Activities at the University of Washington Bothell.

 Q: Who is eligible to participate in Intramural Activities?

-Current University of Washington Bothell students may participate for no additional fee other than what is paid with tuition.
+Current University of Washington Bothell (UWB) and Cascadia College (CC) students may participate for no additional fee other than what is paid with tuition.

 Q: What do I need to participate in Intramural Activities?

-All participants must present a valid UWB card or CC card at each event participated in.
-UWB faculty and staff, as well as CC participants will need to have a current Rec Pass sticker on their card before playing (Rec Passes purchased at UWB Cashier's Office in Husky Hall).
+All participants must present a valid UWB or CC campus ID card at each event participated in.
+UWB faculty and staff, will need to have a current Rec Pass sticker on their card before playing (Rec Passes purchased at UWB Cashier's Office in Husky Hall).

 Q: What is the difference between a default and a forfeit?